San Francisco, California

 London, United Kingdom

-Ahead of the Scottish local government elections in May, Marie Curie and Children’s Hospice Association Scotland (CHAS) would like to invite you to a joint breakfast hustings meeting on Tuesday 28 March 2017, 8-10am at the MacDonald Holyrood Hotel.
+Ahead of the Scottish Parliament elections in May, Marie Curie and Children’s Hospice Association Scotland (CHAS) are jointly holding a breakfast hustings meeting on 23 March 2016, 8-10am at the MacDonald Holyrood Hotel.

 When & Where

 Marie Curie’s vision is for a better life for people and their families living with a terminal illness.
 Our mission is to help people and their families living with a terminal illness make the most of the time they have together by delivering expert care, emotional support, research and guidance.